<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Heirloom]]></category>

-<guid isPermaLink="false">http://forfoodssake.org/?p=5169</guid>
+<guid isPermaLink="false">https://forfoodssake.org/?p=5169</guid>

 <description><![CDATA[Why is sourcing local and or organic produce important to you &#38; your restaurant?
 It makes sense….and it helps bring more readily available and variety of produce for all chefs in Atlanta.
 If you were a farmer what would you raise or grow?
 I would raise world class dairy cows and make my own artesenal [...]]]></description>